mtlynch/mtlynch.io/content/posts/solo-developer-year-3/index.md

 For the past few years, I've done all my software development on a [home server](/building-a-vm-homelab/).
 It works great, except when I screw up the network configuration or want to install a new operating system.
 My server has no monitor or keyboard attached, so I have to drag it over to my desk, swap all the cables with my workstation, and then swap everything back when I'm done.

-I had read that the Raspberry Pi could masquerade as a USB keyboard, and I knew it could capture video.
-I wondered if I could turn one of my Raspberry Pis into a little remote administration device.
-That way, I could plug it into a server, and it would spin up a web interface where I could type in keyboard input and see the server's video output.
+I'd read that a [Raspberry Pi](https://www.raspberrypi.org/) could masquerade as a USB keyboard, and I knew it could capture video.
+I wondered if a Raspberry Pi into serve as a miniature remote administration device.
+It could plug into a server and spin up a web interface where I could type in keyboard input and see the server's video output.

 After a few months of tinkering, I had a working prototype.